MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/chip.md

 settings:
   text resize: |
-    Text label can resize up to 200% without losing information
+    Text labels can resize up to 200% without losing information
 ---
 ## iOS
 There is no native chip element for iOS.
 The notes below are suggestions and accessibility guidance.